If you cannot find an answer to your question here, give us a call 1-888-318-3525 extension 0 or email info@parolegy.com

 No. Although we encourage our clients to do all they can to avoid trouble, we realize sometimes things happen.
 Just because someone caught a major case does not mean we will drop them as a client.
 If your loved one gets into trouble, depending on the type of trouble and frequency of disciplinary issues will determine how we proceed.

-Success depends on numerous factors, including the candidate's demonstrated progress, the nature of their offense, their criminal history, and other critical considerations.
+Your loved one's success depends on numerous factors, including the their demonstrated progress, the nature of their offense, their criminal history, and other critical considerations.

-While our presentations strategically optimize their chances, outcomes aren't determined solely by our advocacy—the candidate’s own efforts, actions, and accountability play an essential role.
-Ultimately, the final decision rests entirely with the parole board.
+While our presentations strategically optimize their chances, outcomes aren't determined solely by the campaigns, your loved one's own efforts, conduct and accountability play an essential role.

 Having said that, what we will guarantee* is to provide a continuation of services without any additional cost or fees until your loved one is approved for an early release.